Symmetric doubly periodic gravity-capillary waves with small vorticity: Main result

 then we can show that \Cref{thm:Main_result} will produce solutions with nonzero vorticity when $0 < \abs{t} \ll 1$.

 We will prove this fact by expanding the solution curve in terms of $t$.
 Instead of directly expanding everything with respect to $t$, we follow the lines of the proof.
-That is, we find a solution $\bm{u}[t,c],\eta[t,c]$ to problem \eqref{eq:flatproblem}, except that the dynamic boundary condition is projected into $(\ker L[c^*])^\perp$.
-Finally, we determine the expansion of $c(t)$ so that also its projection into $\ker L$ is satisfied.
+That is, we find a solution $\bm{u}[t,c],\eta[t,c]$ to problem~\eqref{eq:flatproblem}, except that the dynamic boundary condition is projected onto $(\ker L[c^*])^\perp$.
+Finally, we determine the expansion of $c(t)$ so that also its projection onto $\ker L[c^*]$ is satisfied.

-One of the main reasons for expanding the functions in this manner is that they are twice differentiable (in the sense of \Cref{lemma:eta_perp_differentiability}) as functions of $c$ and $t$.
+One of the main reasons for expanding the functions in this manner, is that they are twice differentiable (in the sense of \Cref{lemma:eta_perp_differentiability}) as functions of $c$ and $t$.
 This means that they can be expanded to second order in terms of these variables.
 On the other hand, if $\mf{s}<5$, then $c$ as a function of $t$ is only $C^1$, so the full solution can only be expanded to first order in $t$.
 In the end this means that we obtain slightly more information by expanding in two steps.
 We still do not get a second order expansion of the full solution in the worst case scenario, but we get sufficient information about the second order terms to show that the solution has nonzero vorticity.

 Our starting point is the expansion